Different types of business assets

 Assets, in accounting terms, are resources that you can sell or convert into cash or use to produce value.
 For example, your inventory, bank balances, accounts receivable, prepaid expenses, etc.

 Assets accounts are an important factor in your business' balance sheet.
 Depending on how you look at them, assets can fall into different categories.

 You can generally categorise assets according to their nature and type.
 Based on their convertibility into cash, you can classify assets as either:

 - current assets - those with a shorter life span and easily transferable into cash

 - fixed assets - intended for long-term use and unlikely to convert quickly into cash

 Another way of grouping business assets is according to their physical characteristics.
 Under this approach, you can distinguish between:

 - tangible assets - the physical, material and financial resources of your business

 - intangible assets - resources without material substance, but with clear business value

-List and examples of business assets
+List of business assets

 For a successful business, you should ideally own a combination of current, tangible and intangible assets to secure a good cash flow, effective processes and long-term value.
 See more on the importance of assets in business.